Pjj0417/swin-CRM/README.md

 This repository builds upon research and open-source implementations related to Swin Transformer, masked image modeling, deformable attention, contrastive self-supervised learning, and visual representation learning.

-We sincerely thank the corresponding authors and open-source communities for their valuable contributions.
+We thank the corresponding authors and open-source communities for their valuable contributions.